 - Grab a part-time gig to make the most of your free time.

 - Start a “side-hustle”.
-This could be just about anything, for example: freelance writing, driving for Uber, listing a spare room in your house online, start a blog, dog-walking, etc
+There is no shortage of ideas to choose from, for example: freelance writing, driving for Uber, listing a spare room in your house online, start a blog, dog-walking, etc

 - Sell spare household and pastime items.

 If you’re retired already, then earning more may mean investing rather than having funds sit idle in bank savings accounts and term deposits.

 4. Spend less

 This is a no-brainer, but we thought we’d mention it anyway!
 For some tips on what to save, look at the 25 worst ways people waste money.